mgnfy-view/swings-dot-fun/README.md

 ## About The Project

-Swings.fun is austom implementation of a memecoin launchpad on Solana
+Swings.fun is a custom implementation of a memecoin launchpad on Solana

 ### Built With